The low-rank hypothesis of complex systems

 \oldaddcontentsline [3]{}

 \onecolumngrid

-\textbf{ Complex systems are high-dimensional nonlinear dynamical systems with intricate interactions among their constituents.
-To make interpretable predictions about their large-scale behavior, it is typically assumed, without a clear statement, that these dynamics can be reduced to a few number of equations involving a low-rank matrix describing the network of interactions---what we call the low-rank hypothesis.
-By leveraging fundamental theorems on singular value decomposition, we verify the hypothesis for various random networks, either by making explicit their low-rank formulation or by demonstrating the exponential decrease of their singular values.
-Notably, we validate the hypothesis experimentally for real networks by showing that their effective rank is considerably lower than their number of vertices.
+\textbf{ Complex systems are high-dimensional nonlinear dynamical systems with heterogeneous interactions among their constituents.
+To make interpretable predictions about their large-scale behavior, it is typically assumed that these dynamics can be reduced to a few equations involving a low-rank matrix describing the network of interactions.
+Our paper sheds light on this low-rank hypothesis and questions its validity.
+Using fundamental theorems on singular value decomposition, we probe the hypothesis for various random graphs, either by making explicit their low-rank formulation or by demonstrating the exponential decrease of their singular values.
+We verify the hypothesis for real networks by revealing the rapid decrease of their singular values, which has major consequences on their effective ranks.
 We then evaluate the impact of the low-rank hypothesis for general dynamical systems on networks through an optimal dimension reduction.
-This allows us to prove that recurrent neural networks can be exactly reduced, and to connect the rapidly decreasing singular values of real networks to the dimension reduction error of the nonlinear dynamics they support, be it microbial, neuronal or epidemiological.
-Finally, we prove that higher-order interactions naturally emerge from the dimension reduction, thus providing theoretical insights into the origin of higher-order interactions in complex systems. } \twocolumngrid
+This allows us to prove that recurrent neural networks can be exactly reduced, and to connect the rapidly decreasing singular values of real networks to the dimension reduction error of the nonlinear dynamics they support.
+Finally, we prove that higher-order interactions naturally emerge from the dimension reduction, thus providing insights into the origin of higher-order interactions in complex systems. } \twocolumngrid

-\begin{bibunit} Unraveling the emergent phenomena that drive the functions of complex systems requires to rally the microscopic mechanisms with the macroscopic ones.
+Unraveling the emergent phenomena that drive the functions of complex systems requires to rally the microscopic mechanisms with the macroscopic ones.
 Rather than decomposing complex systems in as many components as possible, dimension reduction seeks a reduced system of macrostates or observables with a small enough dimension to get an insightful description, but large enough to preserve the phenomena of interest.
-Yet, complex systems are characterized by extremely high dimensions---perhaps some sort of curse of dimensionality~\cite{Kuo2005, Ganguli2012, Abbott2020}---and finding an appropriate dimension for a low-dimensional model while preserving the essential features of the original system remains a challenge in several scientific disciplines.
+Yet, complex systems are characterized by extremely high dimensions---perhaps some sort of curse of dimensionality~\cite{Bellman1957, Ganguli2012, Abbott2020}---and finding such reduced system remains a challenge in several scientific disciplines.